 So both audio signals and sound waves are generally described as having frequencies between 20 Hz – 20,000 Hz.

 An audio signal (that is not a pure tone) is typically made up of many different frequencies with varying amplitudes and transient characteristics.
 This electrical information is a representation of sound in an alternating current with the same frequency information.

 For more information on headphones, sound and audio, check out the following My New Microphone articles, respectively:

 • How Do Headphones Make Sound?
 (A Simple Beginner’s Guide)

 • What Is The Difference Between Sound And Audio?

 Headphones are designed to reproduce these audio signals as actual sound for the listener to hear.
 However, in the conversion, the reproduction of certain frequencies may differ slightly.
 The headphones may accentuate or deemphasize some frequencies of the audio signal in its sound production, altering the intended sound.

 This is the essence of frequency response.
-Which audio/sound frequencies are the headphones are capable of transducing and which of these frequencies do the headphones naturally produce more of?
+Which audio/sound frequencies are the headphones capable of transducing, and which of these frequencies do the headphones naturally produce more of?